eiffel-community/eiffel-remrem-publish/wiki/markdown/usage/cli.md

 You passed help flag.
 usage: java -jar

 -d,--debug                                    Enable debug traces.

 -domain,--domainId <arg>                      Identifies the domain that produces the event.

  -cc,--channelsCount <arg>                    Number of channels connected to message
                                               bus, default is 1

+ -wcto,--wait_for_confirms_timeOut <arg>      Time out for wait for confirms ,default is 5000 ms/milliseconds.

 -en,--exchange_name <arg>                     Exchange name.

 -ce,--create_exchange <arg>                   option to denote if we need to create an exchange
                                               create_exchange or ce to true eg: -ce true or --create_exchange false.

 -f,--content_file <arg>                       Event content file.

 -h,--help                                     Show help.

 -json,--json_content <arg>                    Event content in JSON string.
 The value can also be a dash (-)
                                               and the JSON will be read from the output of other programs if piped.
                                               Multiple JSON events are also supported.

 -mb,--message_bus <arg>                       Host of message bus to use.

 -mp,--message_protocol <arg>                  Name of messaging protocol to be used, e.g: eiffelsemantics.
                                               Default is eiffelsemantics.

 -np,--non_persistent                          Remove persistence from message sending.

 -tls,--tls <arg>                              tls version, specify a valid tls version: '1', '1.1', '1.2' or default.
                                               It is required for RabbitMQ secured port (5671).

 -port,--port <arg>                            Port to connect to message bus, default is 5672.

 -vh,--virtual_host <arg>                      Virtual host to connect to (optional).

 -ud,--user_domain_suffix <arg>                User domain suffix.

 -rk,--routing_key <arg>                       Routing key of the eiffel message.
                                               When provided routing key is not generated and the value provided is used.

 -tag,--tag <arg>                              Tag to be used in routing key.

 -v,--list_versions                            Lists the versions of publish and all loaded protocols.
 ```

 For publish we have input only from file that can contain one or more messages in a JSON array (surrounded with square brackets) separated by comma.